What’s in This Article

 Airlines constantly try to pack more seats into planes to increase revenue.
-Because of this, knowing how pitch affects your comfort is essential.
-Airlines often use seat pitch as a selling point.
-This is especially true in economy class where space is tight.
+Knowing how pitch affects your comfort is essential.
+Airlines often use seat pitch as a selling point, especially in economy class where space is tight.

 Key Takeaways

 - More pitch gives you more room to move.
-Less pitch usually leads to a cramped flight.
+Less pitch usually makes for a cramped, fatiguing flight.

 How Pitch Affects Comfort and Legroom

 More pitch translates directly into more legroom.
 It lets you change posture easily and reduces fatigue on long trips.
-If you are tall, poor pitch can cause severe knee pressure.
-Having enough room to shift positions makes a huge difference in how you feel when you land.
+If you’re tall, poor pitch causes severe knee pressure against the seat in front.

-Space also affects how easily you can eat, use a laptop, or get out of your row.
-Health experts suggest moving around on flights longer than four hours to lower the risk of blood clots (VTE).
-While the overall risk is low, staying frozen in a tight seat increases it.[7a], [7b]
+Space also affects how easily you eat, use a laptop, or get out of your row.
+According to the CDC, passengers on flights longer than four hours should move regularly to reduce the risk of blood clots, or venous thromboembolism (VTE).
+The overall risk stays low, but sitting frozen in a tight seat raises it.[7a], [7b]

 Products Worth Considering